 From casual weekend treks to full-blown thru-hikes across the country, the Switchback Travel team is no stranger to long days on the trail in all manner of hiking pants.
 We've taken a vast variety of pants on expeditions in the Himalaya, long slogs across the African savannah, and countless other hiking trips to narrow in on the streamlined selection of 18 models above.
 We know the importance of well-fitting pants for all-day comfort in the backcountry, and you won't find us trotting around in just any trousers.
 Former editor-in-chief John Ellings compiled our initial selection of 13 models back in 2015.
 An avid backpacker and explorer, John honed in on his top picks over countless miles in the Pacific Northwest and far-flung international locations alike.
 Senior editor Chris Carter took over the guide in 2024.
 A seasoned thru-hiker, Chris has completed the Triple Crown of long trails in the U.S. (AT, PCT, and CDT) and continues to backpack around the world.

 We meticulously tested countless top-rated hiking pants, drawing from personal experiences as well as feedback from seasoned contributors and the hiking community as a whole, and focused on key factors when making our decisions.
-Weight, mobility, durability, and fit are all primary considerations when giving any model real estate above.
+Weight, mobility, durability, and fit are all primary considerations when giving any of the 17 pants above real estate in this round-up.
 Each pair had to stand out in several—if not all—categories to merit our attention.
 Finally, we know the competition for the hiking pants podium is fierce and constantly evolving, which is why we slot this guide into an iterative update schedule to stay on top of current trends and new designs.
 We add standouts to our list along the way and ensure our existing reviews stay up-to-date.
 Whether you're a dedicated weekend warrior getting after it on local trails or a thru-hiker spending months in the same pair of grungy pants, there's an option above that fits the bill.

 Hiking Pants (hiking in Nepal)